 Despite positive message, Trump supporters and protesters clashed outside after event.

-By Christina Elias and Bryan Anderson
+By Christina Elias and Bryan Anderson / The Pendulum

 FAYETTEVILLE, N.C. – Republican businessman Donald Trump delivered an unusually positive message during his rally Wednesday night in Fayetteville.
 But as he expressed his gratitude to those in the armed forces and said he loved Hispanics, angst and divide grew during and after the event.